microsoft/vscode-powerquery-sdk/.github/ISSUE_TEMPLATE/bug-report.md

 - type: input
   id: vsc-version
   attributes:
-  label: PQSdkTool Path
+  label: VSCode version
-  description: The local path of the PQSdkTool Path.
+  description: Open the About dialog in VSCode to find this.

 - type: input
   id: pq-sdk-path